The Woodcroft story

 In 2005 the mainstream nursery closed following the restructuring of preschool education in England and Wales.
 Woodcroft then concentrated on special education, developing its inclusion programme and pioneering new ways of working with local authority schools.
 This was followed in 2009 by National Autistic Society accreditation and the development of specialist services, including the provision of daily transport for pupils from a wide catchment area.

 Through all these changes Woodcroft’s ethos and flexible child-centred approach has remained the same.
-Our head teacher Brian and staff continue to innovate and develop, responding daily to the needs of our children, parents and sending authorities.
+Our head teacher Claire and staff continue to innovate and develop, responding daily to the needs of our children, parents and sending authorities.